On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications: Introduction

 for $p$ large enough. \end{thmC}

 A similar approach works while studying the Diophantine equation

 To a putative solution $(a,b,c)$ one can attach the elliptic curve

 over the quadratic field $K=\Q(\sqrt{-d})$.
 The curve $\Et$ is again a $\Q$-curve with a $K$-rational point of order $3$ (namely the point $(0,0)$).
 Such equation was also studied in \cite{PT}.
 Once again, there is a character $\varkappa$ such that the twisted representation $\rho_{\Et,p} \otimes \varkappa$ extends to an odd representation of $\Gal_\Q$.
-The main difference with equation~(\ref{eq:42p}) is that the elliptic curve $\Et$ has bad additive reduction at all primes of $K$ dividing $d$ (extra care must be taken at primes dividing $6$, see \cite[Lemmas 2.13, 2.14 and 2.15]{PT}), while the curve $\E$ had only bad reduction at primes dividing $2$.
+The main difference with equation~(\ref{eq:42p}) is that the elliptic curve $\Et$ has bad additive reduction at all primes of $K$ dividing $d$ (extra care must be taken at primes dividing $6$, see \cite[Lemmas 2.13, 2.14 and 2.15]{PT}), while the curve $\E$ had only bad reduction (either additive or multiplicative, depending on $d$ modulo $8$, see \cite[Lemma 2.8]{PT}) at primes dividing $2$.
 We will prove the following result.

 \begin{thmE} Let $d$ be a prime number congruent to $19$ modulo $24$ and such that the class number of $\Q(\sqrt{-d})$ is not divisible by $3$.
 Then there are no non-trivial primitive solutions of the equation